 Prayer is an important part of the St Monica's School community.
 Through school and classroom prayer we join as a community to pray to God.
 In order to encourage staff and children to share prayerful experiences, both formally and informally, we will provide the opportunity for quiet prayer at certain times.
 Teachers pray with their students daily by beginning with a group prayer and quiet reflection time.
-We start assembly with prayer and Acknowledgement of Country, which is done by our Fire Carrier students.
+We start assembly with prayer and Acknowledgement of Country.
+Country is acknowledged by our FIRE carrier students whom have had the opportunity throughout the year to lead our school in reconciliation.
 Each classroom has a prayer table, prayer book, pottery chartre, candle, bible and a prayer focus relevant to the current Source of Life unit.

-The classroom teacher models a variety of prayer for students; prayers of THANKS-PRAISE-PETITION-SORROW-BEING STILL (Christian Meditation), so students learn that they can talk to God and that they can pray in different ways.
+The classroom teacher models a variety of prayer for students; prayers of THANKS-PRAISE-PETITION-SORROW-BEING STILL (Christian Meditation), so students learn that they can talk to God and that they can pray in different wavs.